dasannikov/Vault/README.md

 ```

 ### Performance test
- Creation of 1 million structs (Dynamic creation one by one.
-Very bad situation for generic C# collections and GC) and remove first 100 elements after that.
+ Creation of 1 million Vector2 structs (Dynamic resize and creation one by one.
+Bad situation for generic C# collections and GC) and remove first 100 elements after that.
 Very CPU intensive operation because we need to move all data to the front of array.
-Most similar realization with general C# `List<T>` is approx. 20x slower in speed.
+Most similar realization with generic C# `List<T>` is approx. 20x slower in speed.

 | Platform | Mono Time(sec) | IL2CPP Time (sec) |
 |----------|----------------|-------------------|